Philwork31/flexibility_platform_eu-sysflex/README.md

 ## Licence

-> This work is provided inder the terms of the EUPL v1.2 by AKKA Technologies.
+> This work is provided under the terms of the EUPL v1.2 by AKKA Technologies.